RetroDECK/ES-DE/INSTALL-DEV.md

 `%EMUPATH%` - Replaced with the path to the emulator binary.
 This variable is used for manually specifying emulator core locations, and a check for the existence of the core file will be done on game launch and an error displayed if it can't be found.
 Normally %EMUPATH% should not be used as the %CORE_ variable is the recommended method for defining core locations.

 `%EMUDIR%` - Replaced with the path to the emulator binary.
 This is a general purpose variable as opposed to %EMUPATH% which is intended specifically for core locations.

+`%GAMEDIR%` - Replaced with the path to the game.

 `%ESPATH%` - Replaced with the path to the ES-DE binary.
 Mostly useful for portable emulator installations, for example on a USB memory stick.